-d.
-Friends of the Library

-The Friends approved funding the request for the library's marketing agreement with WiLS.

-e.
-Communication to Common Council

-Trustee Miller will provide the Council with information on the first floor redesign.

-10. Adjournment

-Board President Riebel reminded everyone that the annual meeting and election of officers will take place at the July meeting.
+D. Friends of the Library: Trustee Cynthia Deatrick will report on any meeting that has occurred since the date of the last meeting The Friends approved funding the request for the library's marketing agreement with WiLS.
+E. Communications to the Common Council Trustee Miller will provide the Council with information on the first-floor redesign.
+10. Adjournment Board President Riebel reminded everyone that the annual meeting and election of officers will take place at the July meeting.
 Absent any objections, the meeting adjourned at 6:02 p.m.

-Prepared by: J. Quinlan Approved:

-Prepared by: J. Quinian Approved
+NOTICE: A majority of Library Board members or Common Council members may be in attendance.
+Library Board Members: Please notify the Library Office by 1:00 PM meeting day, if you are unable to attend this meeting.
+NOTICE: Any person who has a qualifying disability under the Americans with Disabilities Act that requires that the meeting be accessible or that materials at the meeting be in an accessible format, please contact Joan Quinlan, 48 hours prior to the meeting at 262-524-3694.